Chiral, parity-doublet, effective-Lagrangian mean-field theories for nuclear and astrophysical phenomenology: Conclusions

 \section{Conclusions}

-Over the past two decades, chiral effective theories of nuclear matter have evolved from a conceptual reformulation of relativistic mean-field (RMF) models into quantitatively credible frameworks capable of linking hadronic and quark-level descriptions of dense matter.
-The incorporation of parity doubling and chirally invariant mass terms within mean-field Lagrangians marked a turning point in this development.
-Historically, conventional RMF theories---rooted in the Walecka model and its nonlinear extensions---achieved nuclear saturation through a delicate balance of scalar attraction and vector repulsion, but remained conceptually disconnected from the chiral symmetry that governs low-energy QCD.
-The chiral-parity approach closed this gap by introducing nucleon fields of opposite parity, coupled via a scalar condensate that dynamically realizes partial restoration of chiral symmetry.
+The parity-doublet approach to nuclear and dense matter has evolved from an elegant symmetry-based construction into a broadly employed effective framework with clear phenomenological relevance.
+Its primary achievement is not the reproduction of nuclear saturation itself—already accomplished within conventional RMF models—but rather the reinterpretation of baryon mass generation in terms of chirally invariant and symmetry-breaking components.
+Through this conceptual reorganisation, chiral restoration in dense matter can be discussed without requiring baryons to become massless, thereby providing a physically transparent bridge between hadronic phenomenology and QCD expectations.

-Today, parity-doublet mean-field theories offer a unified picture in which both saturation and in-medium chiral dynamics emerge naturally from the same Lagrangian.
-The chiral-invariant mass $m_0$, once regarded as an auxiliary parameter, now plays a central phenomenological role: it determines the scalar response of the nucleon and controls the density at which chiral symmetry begins to restore.
-Finite-temperature studies have further shown that the chiral transition may proceed smoothly rather than through a sharp first-order jump, depending on the strength of the $m_0$ term and the vector couplings.
-These models have therefore become an indispensable intermediate bridge between purely hadronic descriptions and quark-level effective models such as the Nambu–Jona-Lasinio or quark–meson coupling frameworks.
+Within modern parity-doublet mean-field formulations, nuclear saturation and in-medium chiral dynamics are obtained consistently from the same underlying Lagrangian.
+The chiral-invariant mass, $m_0$, once treated as a secondary parameter, has assumed a central phenomenological role: it governs the scalar response of the nucleon and influences the density at which chiral symmetry restoration sets in.
+Finite-temperature analyses have indicated that, depending on the magnitude of $m_0$ and the strength of the vector couplings, the chiral transition may proceed as a smooth crossover rather than as a pronounced first-order discontinuity.
+In this way, these models provide a practical and conceptually consistent bridge between purely hadronic descriptions and quark-level effective theories such as the Nambu–Jona-Lasinio or quark–meson coupling frameworks.

-Nevertheless, major theoretical and phenomenological challenges remain.
-Quantitatively, the extraction of $m_0$ and the scalar–vector couplings from empirical observables still carries large uncertainties.
-The role of fluctuations beyond mean-field, particularly in the vicinity of the chiral crossover, is not yet systematically incorporated.
-On the astrophysical side, the extrapolation to high-density regimes relevant for neutron-star interiors demands a consistent matching to quark degrees of freedom, possibly via hybrid or parity-doublet–quark hybrid constructions.
+At the same time, significant theoretical and phenomenological challenges persist.
+Quantitative determinations of $m_0$ and of the scalar–vector couplings from empirical constraints continue to involve substantial uncertainties.
+The incorporation of fluctuations beyond the mean-field approximation, especially in the vicinity of the chiral crossover, has not yet been achieved in a systematic manner.
+From an astrophysical perspective, extensions to the high-density regime relevant for neutron-star interiors require a controlled matching to quark degrees of freedom, potentially through hybrid or parity-doublet–quark hybrid constructions.